freedomtowin/viz-htmlx-css/README.md

 ### Fetch data

-You can interact with you API/Web App through curl or by opening a brower.
+You can interact with you API/Web App through curl or by opening a browser.

 `curl http://127.0.0.1:3000`